Digital Literacy Curriculum

 Lesson 5: App Store Programs

-As Galileo would have said, “There are as many apps as there are stars in the sky.”
+As Galileo might have said if he had lived in a digital environment such as ours: “There are as many apps as there are stars in the sky.”

 Lesson 6: Search & Browse